 Ingredients and substitutions

-- Any medium to large spaghetti squash, from 2.5 to 3.5 pounds, or two small spaghetti squash, will work for this recipe.
+- Spaghetti squash - Any medium to large spaghetti squash, from 2.5 to 3.5 pounds, or two small spaghetti squash, will work for this recipe.

-- Olive oil can be substituted with vegetable oil or any other cooking oil you have on hand.
+- Olive oil - Can be substituted with vegetable oil or any other cooking oil you have on hand.

 - Unsalted butter - Can be substituted with salted butter, but remember to omit the salt listed for the alfredo sauce.